iodigital-com/io-technology/data/blog/az-204-cheatsheets/Monitor-Troubleshoot-Optimize-Azure-Solutions/Monitoring-and-logging.md

 - Components can be separate Application Insights instrumentation keys (even if subscriptions are different) or different roles reporting to a single Application Insights instrumentation key.

 progressive discovery of the components

+## Alert type

+- **Metric alert**: Metric data is stored in the system already **pre-computed**.
+Metric alerts are useful when you want to be **alerted** about data that requires little or no manipulation.
+We recommend using metric alerts if the data you want to monitor is available in metric data. (**stateful - only notifying once when alert is fired and once when alert is resolved**)

+- **Log alert**: Log alerts allow you to perform **advanced logic operations** on your data.
+(KQL for data manipulation using log alerts).
+- **Activity Log alert**: Activity logs provide auditing of all actions that occurred on resources.
+Use activity log alerts to be alerted when a **specific event happens** to a resource, for example, a restart, a shutdown, or the creation or deletion of a resource.
+(Stateless)
+- **Prometheus alerts (preview)** : Prometheus alerts are primarily used for alerting on performance and health of Kubernetes clusters (including AKS).